 Yet when the Chinese government starts retaliating for Meng’s arrest in Canada by randomly seizing Canadian citizens in China, our prime minister can no longer dodge his responsibility, although his response is in his usual ambivalent manner.
 Interestingly enough, with those random arrests the Chinese regime unintentionally underscores the American charges Huawei has a very special, privileged status for the Chinese government.

 Following these events our prime minister says on January 25 at his weekly press conference the Netherlands should not be naive with regard to “the signals about espionage by Chinese companies”.
 Rutte is also concerned about the Chinese arrests and reminds Beijing Meng can expect an impartial and fair trial.
 He quickly adds Huawei is a renowned player in the technology sector, providing jobs in the Netherlands and worldwide.
 The Dutch government will “look critically at any risks associated with takeovers, investments and the purchase of certain goods and services ” by the Chinese.

 Presumably Rutte isn’t talking about himself when he is speaking about naivety.
 It is not entirely clear whom he has in mind by saying “the Netherlands”.
 The Dutch government and our prime minister have played a very active role in luring Huawei to the Netherlands.
-Huawei’s first major European contract is with Telfort in our country, in 2004, still under prime minister Balkende.
+Huawei’s first major European contract is with Telfort in our country, in 2004, during prime minister Balkende’ reign.
 Via the Netherlands (Amsterdam, Voorburg), Huawei rapidly expands its operations throughout Europe.
 For the successive Rutte governments, attracting as many foreign companies as possible is a key focus.
 Rutte visits Huawei in China in 2015, upon which the company confirms to set up a distribution center in Eindhoven.
 The VNO-NCW employers’ organization hopes for even more: Huawei is looking for a new headquarter in Europe.
 Why not the Netherlands?
 After all, the Netherlands does offer attractive tax breaks for innovative foreign companies.